Existence as Distinguishability: Quantum Mechanics from Finite Graded Equality: Emergence of Complex Structure

-\textit{Step 5: $\mathbb{F} \neq \mathbb{H}$.} In $\mathbb{H}$, the equation $x^2 = -1$ has an entire $S^2$ of solutions ($x = ai + bj + ck$ with $a^2 + b^2 + c^2 = 1$).
-Consequently, $x^N = 1$ has more than $N$ solutions for $N \geq 3$, and the spectral decomposition of $P$ is not unique: distinct choices of ``eigenbasis'' yield distinct decompositions of $V$ into one-dimensional subspaces, all equally valid algebraically.
-This non-uniqueness introduces structure not determined by $K$ (two decompositions sharing identical $K$-profiles against any basis but differing in their algebraic identity), violating Saturation (Axiom~\ref{ax:finite}(1b), injectivity).
-Therefore $\mathbb{F} = \C$ uniquely. \end{proof}

-\begin{remark}[Dynamical Rigidity] The informal self-resolution argument (\S\ref{sec:graded-equality}, Propositions~\ref{prop:single-basis-insufficient}--\ref{prop:stochastic-outcomes}) is thereby confirmed: it correctly identified the physical mechanism (dynamical consistency requires basis rotations).
-The formal derivation proceeds via representation theory on the derived manifold $\mathbb{F}P^{N-1}$: Permutation Invariance (Theorem~\ref{thm:permutation-invariance}) supplies the raw material ($S_N$-symmetry within each basis); the theorem's content is a \emph{rigidity result}: this symmetry uniquely determines cyclic dynamics of order $N$, forces $\mathbb{F} = \C$ for $N \geq 3$, and extends to continuous unitary evolution via band-limited interpolation. \end{remark}
+\begin{remark}[Dynamical Rigidity] The formal derivation proceeds via representation theory on the derived manifold $\mathbb{F}P^{N-1}$: Permutation Invariance (Theorem~\ref{thm:permutation-invariance}) supplies the raw material ($S_N$-symmetry within each basis); the theorem's content is a \emph{rigidity result}: this symmetry uniquely determines cyclic dynamics of order $N$, forces $\mathbb{F} = \C$ for $N \geq 3$, and extends to continuous unitary evolution via band-limited interpolation. \end{remark}

-\textit{Theorem~\ref{thm:dynamics-derived} is self-contained.
-The following results provide an independent spectral perspective and connect the field selection to gauge-theoretic structure (Berry phase holonomy).}

-\begin{theorem}[Basis Space Structure] The space of bases $\mathfrak{B}$ is a homogeneous space $\mathfrak{B} = G/H$ supporting complex line bundles. \end{theorem}

-\begin{proof} By Definition~\ref{def:frame}, $G$ acts transitively on bases, so $\mathfrak{B} = G/H$.
-Once $\mathbb{F} = \C$ (Lemma~\ref{lem:sheaf-complex}), we have $\mathfrak{B} \cong U(N)/(U(1))^N$, the complete flag manifold.
-This carries a tautological line bundle with non-trivial first Chern class $c_1(\mathcal{L}) \neq 0$, whose curvature is the Berry curvature.
-The holonomy around loops takes values in $U(1)$, not $\{\pm 1\}$, confirming that $\C$ (not $\R$) is the required coefficient field. \end{proof}

-\begin{lemma}[Continuous Evolution Requires $\C$] Let $(\mathcal{X}, K)$ be a distinguishability space satisfying Axioms~\ref{ax:finite}--\ref{ax:relational} with capacity $N \geq 3$.
-Then the coefficient field must be $\C$.
-(The cyclic generator $\pi$ used below is the automorphism of Theorem~\ref{thm:dynamics-derived}(i).)

-\textbf{Argument (no circularity):} The vector space arises from local trivialization of the state manifold (Theorem~\ref{thm:complexity-constraint}), not from presupposed Hilbert space structure.
-The cyclic generator $\pi$ satisfies $\pi^N = \mathrm{id}$, giving eigenvalues $\lambda = e^{2\pi ik/N}$.
-For $N \geq 3$, eigenvalues with $k \neq 0, N/2$ are not real, so the coefficient field must contain $\sqrt{-1}$.
-By Frobenius, the minimal such field is $\C$.
-Quaternions $\mathbb{H}$ are excluded by non-commutativity (incompatible with abelian cyclic dynamics) and spectral theorem failure ($x^2+1=0$ has infinitely many solutions in $\mathbb{H}$). \end{lemma}